Woodyet/Diffuse-diffusion/README.md

 # Diffuse-diffusion
 An adaption to stable diffusion XL to allow for gradual diffsuion of an image allowing for modifications to be made

-## requirements
+## Requirements
+you can use anaconda or just install packages yourself with pip
+### Anaconda
 Please use anaconda3 to install dependencies

-from the base directory run the following command
+from the base directory run the following command dependent on your operating system

+linux
+conda create --name Diffuse-diffusion --file requirements_linux.txt

+windows
-conda create --name Diffuse-diffusion --file requirements.txt
+conda create --name Diffuse-diffusion --file requirements_windows.txt

+### Pip

+Please install the following packages using pip

+pip install transformers
+pip install accelerate
+pip install safetensors
+pip install opencv-python
+pip install tqdm
+pip install diffusers

-## Example
+## Example use

 Run the following command from the base directory to test the software